-At Quantexa, we use an expanded range of data—including address, phone, email, country, and third party data—to make further connections and enrich your data.
-Which is why our solution can make connections between records even when data quality is poor.
+At Quantexa, we use an expanded range of data—including address, phone, email, country, and third-party data—to make further connections and enrich your data.
+This is why our solution can make connections between records even when data quality is poor.

 If the rules are too loose, records will be over-linked (meaning different records are more likely to be mistakenly deduplicated, even when the entities in question are different).

 Quantexa's MDM solution